ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

    * 8 GB RAM
    * 16 GB disk storage
 * If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
 * To install the service, you must increase the capacity in your default cluster either by adding more hosts or by freeing up RAM, CPU, or disk space.
-After that, add the service again in the console and remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.
+After that, add the service again in the console and delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

-## Considerations when you remove Juniper vSRX
+## Considerations when you delete Juniper vSRX
 {: #vsrx_overview-remove-consider}

 Any network operations that rely on routes that are established via vSRX might be affected and require reconfiguration.